Node.JS Vs. Ruby on Rails

 Node.JS is the hottest new thing with startups.
-It is an event driven, non-blocking approach, which make lighter, scalable network applications.
-Node.JS can handle large network traffic and work on single threaded with call back.
-You can read more about the event driven approach here since it’s an entire topic in itself.
+It is an event-driven, non-blocking approach, which makes lighter, scalable network applications.
+Node.JS can handle the large network traffic and work on a single thread with call back.
+You can read more about the event-driven approach here since it’s an entire topic in itself.

-Ruby on Rails is the web application framework build on Ruby language.
-Rails has a vibrant community and large progress era.
-Rails is the cross platform, cross server framework which makes it dynamic in nature.
-MVC pattern make it time efficient.
+Ruby on Rails is the web application framework built on the Ruby language.
+Rails have a vibrant community and a large progress era.
+Rails are a cross-platform, cross-server framework which makes it dynamic.
+MVC pattern makes it time efficient.
 Let’s compare the two a bit more in detail now.

 Pros of Node.JS

-It can handle concurrent request with minimal overhead because of the way it works.
+- It can handle concurrent requests with minimal overhead because of the way it works.
 Our tests showed that it can handle 2x-3x more connections on the same server as other languages.

-Page load is faster across the site.
-(Our tests showed that websites are usually 2x-3x faster with node.
-Check out beakun.com, it was recreated by us from scratch with node.js and load time is less than 2 seconds for each page.
+- Page load is faster across the site.
+(Our tests showed that websites are usually 2x-3x faster with Node.
+Check out beakun.com, it was recreated by us from scratch with node.js and the load time is less than 2 seconds for each page.
 Previously, it was 12-18 seconds per page).

 Cons of Node.JS

-Because it’s new and very hot, there are less developers in market for node.js at this time of writing this article.
+Because it’s new and very hot, there are fewer developers in the market for node.js at the time of writing this article.

 Cons of Ruby on Rails

-Can’t bear large number of request on server.
+- Can’t bear a large number of requests on the server.